Scouting in New Jersey: Girl Scouting in New Jersey

 New Jersey is divided into four councils that were created by rearrangement of the previous eleven councils in 2007.

 Girl Scouts of Central and Southern New Jersey

 The Girl Scouts of Central and Southern NJ covers a bit more than nine counties:

 (Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Mercer, Middlesex, Salem, and parts of Monmouth) and serves over 27,000 girls and 11,000 adults.
 The council includes 3 service centers, 6 camps and 2 mobile resource centers.
 It was formed by the merger of Camden, Delaware-Raritan, and South Jersey Pines Councils on October 1, 2007.
 Planned merger date was July 1, 2007, but due to Delaware-Raritan's changed vote, the councils merged on October 1, 2007.

 They are headquartered in Cherry Hill.
+Their CEO is Ginny Hill.